The Federal Carbon Tax is part of the Government of Canada’s multi-year carbon pricing system.

 - April 1, 2021: $78.30 per 10³m³ (approximately $2.00/GJ)

 - April 1, 2022: $97.90 per 10³m³ (approximately $2.50/GJ)

-- Delivery service contract holders will see this charge plus GST on invoices, unless exemption requirements are met.
+Delivery service contract holders will see this charge plus GST on invoices, unless exempted.
+PST is not applicable.

-- The provincial Prairie Resilience strategy Output-Based Performance Standard applies to large emitters in Saskatchewan.
+- The provincial Prairie Resilience strategy’s output-based performance standards apply to large industrial facilities in Saskatchewan.
 Some facilities may be exempt through this program.
-Contact Prairie Resilience for more information and to register.

 - Upon meeting the requirements for an exemption, complete the TransGas Fuel Charge Exemption form.
 Submit the form, along with a copy of the applicable CRA exemption certificate, to TransGas.
 You will receive confirmation from TransGas once the exemption is applied.

 - The carbon charge is not applied to exempt delivery meter volumes.